-I trekked over to the Upper West Side the other day for our dads groups’ latest adventure at The Little Gym.
-The thirty-five minute brisk walk through Central Park on one of the nicest days in recent memory was invigorating.
-My son Jake had just awoke from his nap and he was fired up and ready for action!
+I trekked over to the Upper West Side the other day for our group’s latest adventure at The Little Gym.
+The 35-minute brisk walk through Central Park on one of the nicest days in recent memory was invigorating.
+My son, Jake, had just awoken from his nap and he was fired up and ready for action!
 As usual, I was excited to get together with the dads.

 The Little Gym was not what I expected.
 This place was a true gymnasium with parallel bars, uneven bars, a balance beam (extra-wide for the tots to be able to balance), and mats everywhere for tumbling, rolling, and jumping.
 I especially liked that most gym stations had mats in the form of ramps so our children were able to reach the equipment.
 We arrived about ten minutes late to the class (par for the course in the at-home parent world), but because this class lasts a full hour (most other venues are only 45 minutes), we hit the ground running and did not miss a beat.
 There were a lot of proud dad moments shared at this event: my son tucking in his chin as he rolled down the mat in a somersault, doing an attempted pike position on the parallel bars, and balancing on the different mats.
 Equally important to a positive experience at a children’s venue is the staff – The two staff members were friendly and supportive, providing the class with structure when it was needed, but also letting the kids do what they wanted at the same time.